Artistic & Magical Creations to engage your intellect, enrich your soul and enchant your heart

 Twig Oaklyn Flewinia Thistlebottom…

 Whew!
 That’s quite a name.
-Fortunately her friends know her simply as Twig, the fun, whimsical, magical faerie that graces the renaissance festivals.
+Fortunately, her friends know her simply as Twig, the fun, whimsical, magical faerie that graces the Renaissance festivals.
 The young at heart, who are fortunate enough to meet her, often find themselves sprinkled with faerie dust and presented with a magical gem!
-But be aware, if you ask what the secret is in her hands, she will only answer with her flute.
-I hope you are fluent in double piped aulos.
+But be aware that if you ask what the secret in her hands is, she will only answer with her flute.
+I hope you are fluent in double-piped aulos.

 Image